ibm-cloud-architecture/refarch-kc-streams/README.md

 5. Container temp is outside defined range.
 6. Ship arrival time estimate.

-TODO: Add more complete rules and models used to do these predictions.

 ### Decide: Filter the Results

 This stages takes the detection and predictive outputs of the prior stages and makes a decision